-Circuit Interrupting Capacity
+Circuit Breakers and Circuit Interrupting Capacity

 Electricians can extend the KAIC of a circuit breaker by adding amp traps.
 These devices are current-limiting fuses that open a faulted circuit before that circuit can reach a level of current greater than the circuit breaker rating.
 Amp traps do not work on their own and are always be used in conjunction with a main circuit breaker or standard fuse.

 G.D.
 Palmer is a freelance writer and illustrator living in Milwaukee, Wis.
 She has been producing print and Web content for various organizations since 1998 and has been freelancing full-time since 2007.
 Palmer holds a Bachelor of Arts degree in writing and studio art from Beloit College in Beloit, Wis.